Feyerabend/cc/ch07/sec7.4/control/state/tm/README.md

 #### 1. State Representation

 *In the ALU*:
-States are *implicit*—embedded in the program counter, position on tape, and local variables:
+States are *implicit*--embedded in the program counter, position on tape, and local variables:

 ```c